 Generations

-- All subsequent kitties were bred by players; generations increment with each breeding step
+- All subsequent kitties were bred by players; generation numbers increment with each breeding step

 - Higher-generation kitties (slower cooldowns, less pure traits) were generally worth less